 (2) Provide the following forms with every application, reapplication or change of address:

-(a) The JFS 07200-VR "Voter Registration Form" (07/2008) or the national mail voter registration application.
+(a) The JFS 07200-VR "Voter Registration and Information Update Form" (06/2014) or the national mail voter registration application.
 The voter registration form shall be attached to all applications, and reapplication and change of address materials.

 (i) Individuals who wish to register should check the "yes" box and individuals who do not wish to register should check the "no" box.
 Failure to check either box will be deemed a decision not to register to vote at that time.